-If you’re coming over from Arabahs site, you may be coming over because you too have a child or loved one in the gay lifestyle.
+If you’re coming over from Arabah’s site welcome.
+You may be coming over because you too have a child or loved one in the gay lifestyle.
 Or that you would like to learn more.
 Or that you’re just curious.
 Either way…welcome.
-My hope that this is a soft place to land for those that are hurting.
+My hope is that this is a soft place to land for those that are hurting.

 My heart breaks with yours.
 I have been on this road for over ten years and I know it’s not an easy one.